 Skip to Content

-Other ethical reasons for keeping a portion of a tenant’s security deposit include cleaning costs, unpaid bills, or a broken lease, or nonpayment of rent.
-Do note, however, that some states do not permit landlords to withhold security deposit funds to pay unpaid fines or late fees, so check your location’s regulations about this beforehand.
+Other legitimate reasons to retain a tenant’s security deposit are cleaning costs, unpaid bills, and sometimes a broken lease or unpaid rent.
+However, some states restrict landlords from using security deposit funds for unpaid fines or late fees, so always be aware of your local regulations.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.